SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 implement and provide a clear explanation for why they were left out.

 # New Java Classes:
-Enumerate any new Java classes that you introduced for the assignment.
-Include a brief description of each class's purpose and its location in the code.

 **1- New Board.java file made**